General Academic Information

 Scholastic Standards and Grading System

 Effective Fall 2014, ECC has a 10-point grading scale, as listed below.
 However, individual programs may have an alternate grading scale per approval by the ECC Curriculum Review Committee.
-Programs with alternative grading scales will publish those scales in their program materials, as well as in their course syllabi.
+Programs with alternative grading scales will publish those scales in their program materials and their course syllabi.
 Students are assigned quality points using the following formula at the end of each semester:

 Numerical Quality Points